A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Preconditioned LSQR

 \subsection{Outer loop termination}

 While $ratio_{PT}$ discussed in Section~\ref{sec:stopping} can be used to determine when to terminate each application of LSQR within LSQR-IR and GMRES-IR, a test is needed in the outer refinement loop to decide when to accept the corrected least-squares solution.
-The backward error tested in \cite{hipr:2021} for GMRES-IR applied to the normal equations is impractical for large systems.
+The backward error tested in \cite{hipr:2021} for GMRES-IR applied to the normal equations is too expensive to compute for large systems.
 Instead, we terminate the outer loop when the corrected solution satisfies the stopping criteria (\ref{eq:ratio_GS}) or $\|r^{(i)}\|_2$ stagnates, that is, either $\|r^{(i)}\|_2 > \|r^{(i-1)}\|_2$ or

 for a chosen tolerance $\eta \ge 0$.